Charles Mein

 Charles Stuart Mein (14 June 1841 – 30 June 1890) was a politician and judge of the Supreme Court of Queensland.

-Mein was born at Maitland, New South Wales, and attended William Timothy Cape's school, at Darlinghurst until 1857, when he attended the newly opened Sydney Grammar School.
-He left the school as captain in 1859, and was a colleague of Samuel Griffith from 1860 to 1862 at the University of Sydney, of which he was scholar, and graduated M.A.
-Mein became private secretary to the Attorney-General of New South Wales, but left for Queensland in 1867, and became a solicitor of the Supreme Court three years later.
+Mein was born in Maitland, New South Wales, and attended William Timothy Cape's school in Darlinghurst until 1857, after which he enrolled in the newly opened Sydney Grammar School.
+He graduated from the school as captain in 1859 and then became a colleague of Samuel Griffith from 1860 to 1862 at the University of Sydney, where he was a scholar and earned his M.A.
+Mein later served as private secretary to the Attorney-General of New South Wales but relocated to Queensland in 1867, where he became a solicitor of the Supreme Court three years later.

 On 19 May 1876, Mein took his seat in the Queensland Legislative Council, and was appointed Postmaster-General and representative in the Council of the John Douglas Ministry on 8 July 1876.
 He retired with his colleagues in January 1879.
-In June 1884 Mein took office in the First Griffith Ministry in his former position as Postmaster-General, which he exchanged in the following January for the newly created post of Secretary for Public Instruction.
-In April 1885 Mr. Mein quit Parliament and the Ministry, and was appointed a Judge of the Supreme Court on the death of the late Mr. Justice Pring.
+In June 1884, Mein assumed office in the First Griffith Ministry, resuming his former position as Postmaster-General, which he exchanged in the following January for the newly created role of Secretary for Public Instruction.
+In April 1885, Mr. Mein resigned from Parliament and the Ministry and was appointed a Judge of the Supreme Court following the death of Mr. Justice Pring.

+In October 1886 he was elected president at the eighth annual meeting of Brisbane's Johnsonian Club.